 Loads of people are always saying that Isis is an exceptionally pretty little girl.
-They say things like, “What lovely blond hair she has! ” and “What wonderful blue eyes!” and “Such a sweet nose!” and “What a darling little mouth!”.
+They say things like: “What lovely blonde hair she has!” and “What wonderful blue eyes!” and “Such a sweet nose!” and “What a darling little mouth!”

 And Isis likes it when people say such things about her.
 And there’s something else that makes her happy – it’s that everyone at school wants to be friends with her.
 In fact, she’s so popular that every girl in her class is simply dying to go to her birthday party.

 But Isis couldn’t invite just anyone to her party.
 And especially, she couldn’t invite Katie.